eilidhsteel/semGroup/use-cases/usecase2.md

 ## MAIN SUCCESS SCENARIO

 1. Management makes a request for information to Data Analysis team.
-2. Analyst captures which reports are being requested and desired N; where N is number of records required in top N reports.
+2. Analyst captures which reports are being requested and the continent, region, country, or district to be reported on.
+3. Analyst captures desired N; where N is number of records required in top N reports.
-3. Analyst extracts requested report(s).
+4. Analyst extracts requested report(s).
-4. Analyst provides report(s) to management.
+5. Analyst provides report(s) to management.

 ## EXTENSIONS

+2. **The continent, region, country, or district provided does not exist**:
+   1. Analyst informs management that provided continent, region, country, or district does not exist.
-2. **There are less than N cities within scope of report requested**:
+3. **There are less than N cities within scope of report requested**:
-   1. Analyst extracts report with all avaliable cities and includes a note to inform management that there are less than N cities within the scope of the report.
+   1. Analyst extracts report with all avaliable cities
+   2. Analyst includes a note to inform management that there are less than N cities within the scope of the report.

 ## SUB-VARIATIONS